isama22/Data-Structures/README.md

 }
 console.log(jobs(["Dennis", "Vera", "Mabel", "Annette", "Sussan"],["Butcher", "Programmer", "Doctor", "Teacher", "Lecturer"]))
 ```
+* adding a key
+* adding a value to a specific key
+* removing a key
+* removing a value
+* removing a k:v pair
+  * from the beginning
+  * from the end
+  * from a specific index
 ### special misc:
 * format an array of numbers into phone number syntax // way to swap out each item of an array in place. this walks the array and swaps every index out
 ```javascript